 SGC has sole discretion to determine if Grantee is performing in accordance with the Grant Agreement.
-Non-performance issues can include but are not limited to: misuse of funding for ineligible expenses; failure to comply with Guidelines or requirements, inability to meet performance requirements or schedule milestones, and/or failure to comply with the terms and conditions of this Grant Agreement.
+Non-performance issues can include but are not limited to: misuse of funding for ineligible expenses; failure to comply with Guidelines or requirements; inability to meet performance requirements or scheduled milestones; failure to complete or failure to make a good faith effort to complete the awarded TCC Project as a whole or any components; and/or failure to comply with the terms and conditions of the Grant Agreement.

-- SGC will notify Grantee, in writing, if non-performance is determined, and will provide instructions and a timeline to rectify all cases of non-performance. - Grantee must respond to a determination of non-performance within thirty (30) days either by a) acting on corrective actions, or b) disputing SGC's findings in writing. - SGC, without waiver of other rights or remedies, may require the Grantee to re-perform any actions defined in this Grant Agreement if determined to be not performed in accordance with the Grant Agreement.
-SGC may withhold any payments due to Grantee until the Grantee brings the grant back into full compliance.
-Costs and expenses for these actions shall be borne by the applicable Grantee, Partner, or Subcontractor. - SGC has the right to issue a Stop Work Order for the grant and suspend payments to the Grantee.
+- SGC will notify Grantee, in writing, if non-performance is determined, and will provide instructions and a timeline to rectify all cases of non-performance. - Grantee must respond to a determination of non-performance within thirty (30) days either by a) acting on corrective actions and notifying SGC of actions taken, or b) disputing SGC's findings in writing. - SGC, without waiver of other rights or remedies, may require the Grantee to re-perform any actions defined in this Grant Agreement if determined to be not performed in accordance with the Grant Agreement.
+SGC may withhold any payments due to Grantee until the Grantee brings the grant or any component of the grant back into full compliance.
+Costs and expenses for these actions shall be borne by the applicable Grantee, Partner, or Subcontractor. - SGC has the right to issue a Stop Work Order for any component of the grant and suspend payments to the Grantee.
+If applicable, SGC reserves the right to issue a Stop Work Order if there is a breach in the leveraged funding commitments that put components of the Project at risk of not being completed.

-■ Both SGC and the Grantee have the right to terminate the Grant Agreement prior to the end of the grant term upon thirty (30) calendar days of written notice.
-The written notice shall specify the reason for early termination and may permit SGC or the Grantee to rectify any deficiency(ies) prior to the termination date.
+• Both SGC and the Grantee have the right to terminate the Grant Agreement prior to the end of the grant term upon thirty (30) calendar days of written notice.
+The written notice shall specify the reason for early termination and may permit SGC or the Grantee to rectify any deficiencies prior to the termination date.